bonfire-networks/bonfire-app/docs/HACKING.md

 The code is somewhat documented inline.
 You can generate HTML docs (using `Exdoc`) by running `mix docs`.

+## Additional information

+- messctl is a little utility for programmatically updating the .deps files from which the final elixir dependencies list is compiled by the mess script.
+The only use of it is in the dep-* tasks of the Makefile.
+It is used by some of the project developers and the build does not rely on it.

+- `./forks/` is used to hack on local copies of dependencies.
+You can clone a dependency from its git repo (like a bonfire extension) and use the local version during development, eg: `make dep.clone.local dep=bonfire_me repo=https://github.com/bonfire-networks/bonfire_me`

+- You can migrate the DB when the app is running (useful in a release): `Bonfire.Repo.ReleaseTasks.migrate`

+### Usage under Windows (MSYS or CYGWIN)

+If you plan on using the `Makefile` (its rather handy), you must have symlinks enabled.
+You must enable developer mode, and set `core.symlink = true`, [see link.](https://stackoverflow.com/a/59761201)

 ## Make commands

 Run `make` followed by any of these commands when appropriate rather than directly using the equivalent commands like `mix`, `docker`, `docker-compose`, etc. For example, `make setup` will get you started, and `make dev` will run the app.